-I am probably more excited in sharing my thoughts on savings than you are reading this.
-Whatever the case, welcome to my super dope, very-excited-and-extremely-awed-that-I-finally-get-to-teach-you-how-to-make money-from-your-savings Tedwrite (Laughs heartily).
+I am probably more excited about sharing my thoughts on savings than you are reading this.
+Whatever the case, welcome to my super dope, very-excited-and-extremely awed-that-I-finally get-to-teach-you-how-to-make money-from-your-savings Tedwrite (Laughs heartily).

 Okay, this is where you uh and ah for me, or is it clap now?
 Just give it up for me though!